istio/istio.io/content/docs/concepts/security/index.md

 Authentication policies can be stored in namespace-scope or mesh-scope storage.

-* Mesh-scope policy is  specified with kind “MeshPolicy”, and the name “default”.
+* Mesh-scope policy is specified with `kind` `MeshPolicy`, and the name “default”.

-* Namespace-scope policy is specified with kind: “Policy” and a specified namespace (or the default namespace if unspecified).
+* Namespace-scope policy is specified with `kind` `Policy` and a specified namespace (or the default namespace if unspecified).

 Here is an example of a mesh-scope policy.